 Experience Our Harvest Bounty

 Thank you to everyone who joined our Harvest Leader Retreat!
-We missed those who couldn’t attend and are delighted to share key highlights here.
-These include industry analyst Josh Bersin stating that “Waggl has built an action platform unlike one I’ve ever seen.”
-Here Bersin refers to the authentic dialogue that is a key outcome of Employee Voice.
-He notes that “the most in-demand skills are uniquely human skills: empathy, listening and effective oral communication.”
+We’re delighted to share highlights here.
+These include Josh Bersin stating that “Waggl has built an action platform unlike one I’ve ever seen.”
+Bersin also noted the critical value of Employee Voice in developing authentic dialogue: “the most in-demand skills are uniquely human skills: empathy, listening and effective oral communication.”

 Bersin, J., “Employee Voice: Engagement Grown Up,” presented at Waggl Harvest, Napa Valley, CA, Sep 17-19, 2019.